wimmyteam/travel_screening_strategies/README.md

 A full list of the members of the CMMID COVID-19 working group and funding statement can be found in the [preprint](https://www.medrxiv.org/content/10.1101/2020.07.24.20161281v2).

+## Getting help

+We provide the code as-is, and assume you know your way around R if you're intending to use it.
+This code is not provided with any warranty.
+You can use this repository's [Issues](https://github.com/cmmid/travel_screening_strategies/issues) tab to raise any errors you receive, unexpected behaviour, or model feedback.